 Design, construction and present condition are important factors in determining a well's susceptibility to contamination.
-No well tag was visible.
-Accordingly, ALWI could not assess the initial design nor present condition of the casing or grout seal.
-ALWI observed that the portion of the casing exposed at ground surface appeared intact and was equipped with a conventional pitless-style cap of the type that can sometimes allow insects to enter the well.
+No well tag was visible and the well was located beneath the porch of an adjacent house.
+Experience suggest that this well is not equipped with an insect-proof cap.
+Accordingly, ALWI could not assess the initial design nor present condition of the casing, cap or grout seal.
 An upgrade to a more modern cap would provide greater protection against microbial contamination.
-A watertight cap would also provide greater protection from the occasional flooding of the nearby stream.
+A watertight cap would also provide greater protection from the occasional flooding of Mill Run and Seven Springs Run.